Holiday rentals in Plymouth

 Highly modern, recently renovated 3 bedroom semi detached house in Crownhill.
 Open-plan kitchen/dining space, perfect for social occasions.
 Large front room with 'L' shape sofa and fireplace.
 2 large bedrooms with king-size beds with a reasonably sized, fully equipped family bathroom.
 A smaller 3rd bedroom with a double bed and Sofa bed downstairs creates a spacious double 4th bed. ***Please note - New 6-8 seater Jacuzzi is an additional service.
 Please enquire for further details***

-Waterfront Apartment in the Historic Barbican
+Waterfront Loft Space in the Barbican

-A sympathetically restored grade II listed apartment situated in the heart of The Historic Barbican, Plymouth, with free permit parking for one car.
+A sympathetically restored grade II listed apartment situated in the heart of The Historic Barbican, Plymouth, with free parking permit for one car.
 Modernised with all expected comforts.
 Breathtaking views of the harbour and a short walk to Plymouth's Hoe, waterfront and city centre.
 Brilliantly located with a selection of restaurants, bars and cafes all a stone's throw away.
 The spot is perfectly situated to cater for all needs whether traveling for a business or pleasure.

 Stunning apartment with amazing views and parking